-FINDING: The applicant's proposal did not include the addition of any new streets; therefore, this criterion is not applicable.
+FINDING: The applicant's proposal did not include any new streets; therefore, this criterion is not applicable.

 R. Traffic control signs.
 Traffic control signs shall be provided for and installed by the developer as required and approved by the appropriate city, county and/or state agency or department.